areias/wallpaper/README.md

 os.system("gsettings set org.gnome.desktop.background picture-options zoom")
 ```

-Now we can run our script from the command line:
+Now we can save our script as POTD.py and run it from from the command line:

 ```bash
 $ python3 POTD.py
 ```

 ## Automate with cron

-Finally, we can make this script start on reboot by adding the following line to crontab by calling `crontab -e`
+Finally, we can make this script run on start up by adding the following line to crontab by calling `crontab -e`:

 ```bash
 @reboot /bin/sleep 60 && /usr/bin/python3 /home/areias/Projects/wallpaper/POTD.py > log 2>&1
 ```

 Saving a log allows you to trouble shoot in case something goes wrong.

-Running the script 60 seconds after start up makes sure we don't run into [permissions problems or availability of services](https://unix.stackexchange.com/questions/109804/crontabs-reboot-only-works-for-root)
+Running the script 60 seconds after start up makes sure we don't run into [permissions problems or availability of services](https://unix.stackexchange.com/questions/109804/crontabs-reboot-only-works-for-root).

+And now you can enjoy a new epic surf picture everytime you start your laptop!
+This could prove to be dangerous.